Seattle police officers justified in shooting pregnant Black woman, inquest jury finds

-Two Seattle Police officers were justified when they shot and killed Charleena Lyles and had no other reasonable alternative when they pulled the trigger, according to a unanimous King County Coroner’s jury after a two-week inquest into her 2017 death.
+Two Seattle police officers were justified when they shot and killed Charleena Lyles and had no other reasonable alternative when they pulled the trigger, according to a unanimous King County Coroner’s jury after a two-week inquest into her 2017 death.

-The decision was met with an angry outburst by Lyles’ father, who hollered “[Expletive] you!
+The decision was met with an angry outburst by Lyles’ father, Charles Lyles, who hollered “[Expletive] you!
 [Expletive] you!
 You killed my daughter!” as he was expelled from the courtroom by inquest administrator Michael Spearman, who apologized to the six-member jury.

 The two police officers, Jason Anderson and Steven McNew, left the inquest by a back door and through a loading dock as Lyles’ angry family members crowded the hallway outside.